FredCox3/public-ansible/jss_upgrade_playbook/README.md

 	.
     ├── group_vars
     │   ├── all	          			# Update this file to include the new/old versions you're working with.
 E.g. 9.7 to 9.72
     ├── hosts					# Host file for your environment.
 This example has production and test ├── roles                   		# Directory for server "roles" │   ├── stop_services       		# Load and stress tests │	│   ├── tasks
 	│	│	│   ├── main.yml    	# .yml file to stop tomcat7 service
 	├── webapp       			# Directory for Web App Role
 	│   ├── files
 	│	│   ├── 9.7	    		# JSS Version 9.7
 	│	│	│   ├── ROOT.war    	# ROOT.war from Manual Install on version 9.7
 	│	│   ├── 9.72   			# JSS Version 9.72
 	│	│	│   ├── ROOT.war        # ROOT.war from Manual Install on version 9.72
 	│	│   ├── DataBase.xml    	# DataBase.xml from YOUR server.
 Note: This is blank
 	│	│   ├── log4j.properties  	# log4j.properties from YOUR server.
 Note: This is blank
     │   ├── tasks
 	│	│   ├── main.yml	    	# .yml file to perform the upgrade
-    │   └── site.yml                # Unit tests
+    │   └── site.yml    	     		# Main .yml file for playbook.
     └──

 ### Steps to Take